Stony Brook University: South Korea

 Stony Brook University has operations in Incheon, South Korea as part of the Incheon Global Campus (IGC).
 The other schools involved include George Mason University, the University of Utah, Ghent University and the Fashion Institute of Technology.

-In July 2011, Stanley announced that the Ministry of Education, Science and Technology in South Korea has approved the establishment of SUNY Korea as part of Songdo International Business District in Incheon.
+In July 2011, Stanley announced that the Ministry of Education, Science and Technology in South Korea approved the establishment of SUNY Korea as part of Songdo International Business District in Incheon.
 The campus was expected to begin academic programs in March 2012 with an enrollment of 200.
 As of 2021, the student body contained roughly 1,000 students from over 40 countries.
 Its president is Arthur H. Lee, who was appointed to the role effective January 1, 2022.
 Stony Brook University students are allowed to apply for an exchange program at SUNY Korea, while SUNY Korea students are required to take a year of classes at Stony Brook University.

 Beginning in 2017, FIT joined Stony Brook in offering degree programs at SUNY Korea.

 Art on campus

 Stony Brook University has four gallery spaces on campus.
 As was the desire of donor Paul W. Zuccaire, the Paul W. Zuccaire Gallery, formerly known as the University Art Gallery, showcases professional exhibitions as well as annual graduate and undergraduate student works.
 The Paul W. Zuccaire Gallery is in the Staller Center for the Arts.

 Also on campus is the Latin American and Caribbean Studies Center's Art Gallery, which features works from Latino and Latin American artists as well as local artists who fall under that category.
 The SAC Art Gallery is a center for interactive and participatory art projects.

 The Tabler Center for Arts, Culture, and Humanities includes an art gallery and blackbox theater performance space.
 The Simons Center for Geometry and Physics includes an art gallery as well.

 Organization and administration

 The Stony Brook University consists of a main campus in Stony Brook, and additional satellite campuses in Southampton and South Korea.
-The university is composed of twelve schools and colleges.
-By enrollment, the largest college or school is the College of Arts and Science.
+The university is composed of 12 schools and colleges.
+By enrollment, the largest college or school is the College of Arts and Sciences.

-The university is governed by the State University of New York board of trustees, a body of eighteen members which regulate all the individual units of the SUNY system.
-The trustees have the authority to appoint the president of each state-operated institution, grant all degree diplomas and certificates for the completion of studies at any state-operated campus, and regulation of admissions, tuition, curricula, and all other matters pertaining to the operation and administration of each state-operated campus.
+The university is governed by the State University of New York board of trustees, a body of 18 members, which regulate all the individual units of the SUNY system.
+The trustees have the authority to appoint the president of each state-operated institution; grant all degree diplomas and certificates for the completion of studies at any state-operated campus; and regulate admissions, tuition, curricula, and all other matters pertaining to the operation and administration of each state-operated campus.
 The president of Stony Brook is the principal executive officer of the university.
-The position was first held by John Francis Lee and is held by the sixth president in the institution's history, Maurie McInnis, who took office on July 1, 2020.
+The position was first held by John Francis Lee and is held by the seventh president in the institution's history, Andrea Goldsmith, who took office on August 1, 2025.